-- Deep vein thrombosis: This condition occurs when blood flow in the lower extremities decreases, causing blood pooling in the legs and consequently resulting in the formation of blood clot.
+- Deep vein thrombosis: This condition occurs when blood flow in the lower extremities decreases, causing blood to pool in the legs and form blood clots.

 - Edema: This condition occurs when opposing forces in small blood vessels as well as capillaries cause the plasma water to enter the soft tissues in a process known as net ultra-filtration.

 - Lipodermatosclerosis: This refers to a subcutaneous fat that is inflamed, and is one of the ways panniculitis forms.